NYSCP Whistleblowing Practice Guidance - North Yorkshire

 The person reporting the concern should receive, in writing:

-• Indication how the matter will be dealt with
+• An indication of how the matter will be dealt with.

 Where applicable: